 14. DIY timber outdoor bar(opens in new tab)

-Timber is a resilient and sustainable wood which makes the perfect material to use if you want to build your own home bar, see how Wickes do it in their step-by-step.
+Timber is a resilient and sustainable wood which makes the perfect material to use if you want to build your own home bar.
+Pick up what you need from Wickes (opens in new tab).

 15. Make it bespoke(opens in new tab)